 This Top 10 Best Montana Waterfalls List showcases our favorite waterfall experiences in Big Sky Country.
 We also show you how to visit each of these falls.
-In fact, for the longest time, Julie and I didn’t realize that we had enough of a collection of experiences to come up with a legitimate Top 10 List of the best of the waterfalls in the state.
+In fact, for the longest time, Julie and I didn’t realize that we had enough of a collection of such experiences to come up with a legitimate Top 10 List of the best of the waterfalls in the state.

 And like with all of our other top 10 lists, we only consider waterfalls that we’ve personally visited.
 That way, we can have a more respectable list that comes from genuine experiences.

 That said, we recognize that this list of the best Montana Waterfalls can easily change as we continue to make more visits to Big Sky Country.

 So without further ado, we now present the Top 10 Best Montana Waterfalls in reverse order…